 I heard somewhere once that some of Île Saint-Louis’s old residents have never, in their entire life, stepped off of their island.
 And I believe it.
 Why would they need to?
 It’s an idyllic, centrally-located enclave surrounded by the languid River Seine.
 And it’s where the government keeps its strategic stockpile of the so-called best ice cream in the world — Berthillon…truth or fiction?
 You decide.
 (Hint: Try the caramel beurre salé flavor.
 It’s kinda great.)
-Hop over to Île de la Cité next door to experience Notre-Dame cathedral, la Sainte-Chapelle, Place Dauphine, and the quaint—and surprisingly calm—historic streets in between.
-Oui, there will be tourists, but also some spots carved our for locals.
+Hop over to Île de la Cité next door to experience Notre-Dame cathedral, la Sainte-Chapelle, Place Dauphine, and the quaint—and surprisingly calm—highly historic streets in between.
+Oui, there will be tourists, but also some spots carved out for locals.